wumarc/uEvents/README.md

     export const MEASUREMENT_ID: ""
   }
 ```

-* The configuration info can be found on Firebase > Project Settings > General > Your apps > SDK setup and configuration
+- The configuration info can be found on Firebase > Project Settings > General > Your apps > SDK setup and configuration

+## Deploy the website

+- `firebase login` with your uEvents personal gmail account
+- `npx expo export:web`
+- `firebase deploy --only web`